A remark on Gibbs measures with log-correlated Gaussian fields: Introduction

 Let us first go over the focusing Gibbs measure construction in the two-dimensional setting.
 In \cite{BO95}, Bourgain reported Jaffe's construction of a $\Phi^3_2$-measure endowed with a Wick-ordered $ L^2$-cutoff:

 \noi Note that the measure in \eqref{Gibbs5} is not suitable to generate any NLS\,/\,NLW\,/\,heat dynamics since (i)~the renormalized cubic power $:\!u^3 \!:$ makes sense only in the real-valued setting and hence is not suitable for the Schr\"odinger equation and (ii) NLW and the heat equation do not preserve the $L^2$-norm of a solution and thus are incompatible with the Wick-ordered $L^2$-cutoff.
-In \cite{BO95}, Bourgain instead proposed to consider the Gibbs measure of the form:
+In \cite{BO95}, Bourgain instead proposed to consider the Gibbs measure of the form:\footnote{The choice of the exponent $\g=2$ in $A\big(\int_{\T^2} :u^2: dx\big)^{\g}$ (with $A\gg 1$) is optimal.
+See Remark \ref{REM:exp}}.

-\noi (for sufficiently large $A>0$) in studying NLW dynamics on $\T^2$.\footnote{For the NLW dynamics, we need to couple $\rho$ on the $u$-component with the white noise measure on the $\dt u$-component.}
+\noi (for sufficiently large $A>0$) in studying NLW dynamics on $\T^2$.\footnote{For the NLW dynamics, we need to couple $\rho$ on the $u$-component with the white noise measure $\mu_0$ on the $\dt u$-component (which is independent from $\rho$).
+More precisely, the Gibbs measure is of the form $\rhoo=\rho \otimes \mu_0$, where the $\Phi^3_2$-measure $\rho$ in \eqref{Gibbs6} is on the $u$-component and the white noise measure $\mu_0$ is on the $\dt u$-component.}

 We now extend the construction of the Gibbs measures in \eqref{Gibbs5} and \eqref{Gibbs6} to a general dimension $d \geq 1$.
 Given $N \in \N$, let